Last Updated on November 30, 2023

 If your diabetes is managed and under control, you may find that you can receive a plethora of good offers with reasonable life insurance rates for diabetics.
 You may even receive offers better than a person who does not have Diabetes.
 However, if you are not taking your diabetes diagnosis seriously, then you may find that you are listed as a high risk and will have fewer options to choose from to meet your life insurance needs.

 During the application process, many life insurance companies will ask you certain medical questions in relation to your diabetes diagnosis.
 It is important that you be prepared to answer these questions and do so honestly.
-The answers to these questions will be taken into consideration when determining your eligibility for a life insurance policy.
+The answers to these questions will be taken into consideration when determining your eligibility for affordable life insurance with diabetes policy.
 (Please note that less than favorable answers do not mean an automatic denial of coverage.)

 - Date of onset or diagnosis.